Table of contents

 3. Standardize the audio and visual elements

 The audio and visual elements in your content also play an important role in establishing your brand image.
 To ensure consistency in terms of brand imagery, it’s important to standardize both visual and audio elements.
-For instance, in your visuals, you might want to be consistent with the colour palettes you use or the kind of graphics you use to represent your brand.
-Free tools like Photosonic can help you create these images in seconds.
+For instance, in your visuals, you might want to be consistent with the color palettes you use or the kind of graphics you use to represent your brand.
+AI art generator can help you create these images in seconds.
 All you need is to type in a few keywords describing what you want to see and it will turn your words into stunning digital images with AI.
 Similarly, your audio content should have a signature and a USP that is easily identifiable by the audience.

 There are several visual content creation tools that can help you with this.
 A tool like PicMonkey for instance, can be used to share standardized design templates, design and co-edit a piece of visual content with team members in real-time.

 For the audio elements, Podbean can be an all-in-one podcast solution to publish audio content that complements the visual and textual content.